 Consequently, persons seeking judicial review of actions of the Corps or EPA regarding wetlands usually must rely on the Administrative Procedures Act (APA).
 The APA provides that a "final agency action for which there is no other adequate remedy in a court ..[is] subject to judicial review", see 5 U.S.C. § 704, and "[a] person suffering legal wrong because of agency action, or adversely affected or aggrieved by agency action within the meaning of a relevant statute, is entitled to judicial review thereof."
 See 5 U.S.C. § 702.
 Significantly, the APA defines "agency action" to include a "failure to act."
 See 5 U.S.C. § 551(13).
 The APA waives the government's sovereign immunity to the extent that the challenger is seeking declaratory or injunctive relief.
 See 5 U.S.C. § 702.
-While the APA does not grant jurisdiction to any court to hear the challenges that it makes reviewable, litigants can usually rely on 28 U.S.C. § 1331 (the general federal question jurisdiction statute) or other general jurisdictional statutes to establish jurisdiction for their lawsuit.
-The general federal question jurisdiction statute provides "[t]he district courts shall have original jurisdiction of all civil actions arising under the Constitution, laws, or treaties of the United States."
+While the APA does not grant jurisdiction to any court to hear the challenges that it makes reviewable, litigants can usually rely on 28 U.S.C. § 1331 (the general federal question jurisdiction statute provides "[t]he district courts shall have original jurisdiction of all civil actions arising under the Constitution, laws, or treaties of the United States."
 Id.